cesbo/help/content/astra/quick-start/license/index.en.md

 ## New License

 You may purchase new license or get demo on our website: [Get License](astra/pricing).

+You will receive new license after:

+- purchasing the new license
+- requesting the demo license
+- resetting your current license

-You will receive new license immediately to your E-mail.
+You will not receive new license after:

-## Apply license in web interface

-Open Astra web-interface and put your serial number from E-mail in the field.

-## Apply license from file

-Install license from file if you have old version or don't want to use web interface.
-In the E-mail attachment find file `license.txt`.
+- renewing your license
+- extending your demo license

+To install new license folow the instruction in the email with new license.

-Save this file on your server to `/etc/astra/license.txt` Restart Astra from console: [Service Management](astra/quick-start/systemd)
+Restart Astra from console: `systemctl restart astra`